-In many cases, a skin biopsy is done to remove a suspicious spot even before the doctor suspects it might be MCC (see “How is Merkel cell carcinoma diagnosed?”).
+In many cases, a skin biopsy is done to remove a suspicious spot even before the doctor suspects it might be MCC (see Tests for Merkel cell carcinoma).
 This can be thought of as a type of surgery (especially if an excisional biopsy is done), but it’s not considered adequate treatment for MCC.
 If MCC is diagnosed from the biopsy, a wide excision (described below) is used to remove more skin and other tissues in the area.

 Sentinel lymph node biopsy (SLNB)

-Even in people who have MCC with no obvious spread of the cancer to nearby lymph nodes (or distant organs), about 1 out of 3 will have cancer cells in their lymph nodes when the nodes are looked at under a microscope.
-Because of this, a sentinel lymph node biopsy (described in “How is Merkel cell carcinoma diagnosed?”) is typically a very important part of determining the stage of the cancer.
+Even in people who have MCC with no obvious spread to nearby lymph nodes (or distant organs), about 1 out of 3 will have cancer cells in their lymph nodes when the nodes are looked at with a microscope.
+Because of this, a sentinel lymph node biopsy (described in Tests for Merkel cell carcinoma) is typically a very important part of determining the stage of the cancer.

 If the SLNB is negative (that is, if the sentinel node does not contain cancer cells), no more lymph node surgery is needed because it’s very unlikely the cancer would have spread beyond this point (although radiation therapy might still be given to the nearby lymph nodes just in case).

 If cancer cells are found in the sentinel node, the remaining lymph nodes in this area are often removed and looked at, too.
 This is known as a lymph node dissection (see below).
 Radiation therapy might be given to the area after the lymph node dissection.
-(In some cases it might even be used instead of doing a lymph node dissection.)
+(Sometimes radiation might even be used instead of doing a lymph node dissection.)

 When a diagnosis of MCC is made by skin biopsy, the tumor site will most likely need to be excised (surgically cut out) again to help make sure the cancer has been removed completely.
 This fairly minor surgery might cure MCC if it hasn’t spread beyond the skin.

 Local anesthesia is injected into the area to numb it before the excision.
-The surgeon then cuts out the tumor site, along with a small amount of normal skin at the edges.
+The surgeon then cuts out the tumor site, along with some normal skin at the edges.
 The normal, healthy skin around the edges of the cancer is called the margin.
 The skin is carefully stitched back together afterward.
 This will leave a scar.

-The removed tissue sample is then viewed under a microscope to make sure that no cancer cells are at the edges of the skin that was removed.
+The removed tissue sample is then sent to a lab, where it is viewed with a microscope to make sure that no cancer cells are at the edges of the skin that was removed.

 Wide excision differs from an excisional biopsy.
-The margins are wider (usually about 2/5 to 4/5 inch).
+The margins are wider (usually at least 1/2 inch).
 This is because the diagnosis is already known, and the doctor is trying to be sure all of the cancer cells are removed.

-The margins might need to be altered based on where the cancer is on the body and other factors.
+The margins can also vary based on where the cancer is on the body and other factors.
 For example, if MCC is on the face, the margins may be smaller to avoid large scars or other problems.
 Smaller margins may increase the risk of the cancer coming back, so be sure to discuss the options with your doctor.

 Mohs micrographic surgery

 Mohs surgery is sometimes used when the goal is to save as much healthy skin as possible, such as with cancers around the eye.
-It’s done by a specially trained surgeon.
+It’s done by a doctor with special training in this approach.

-Using the Mohs technique, the surgeon removes a very thin layer of the skin (including the tumor) and then checks the sample under a microscope.
-If cancer cells are seen, the next layer is removed and examined.
-This is repeated until the skin samples are found to be free of cancer cells.
+Using the Mohs technique, the doctor removes the tumor and a margin of normal- appearing skin and then checks the sample under a microscope.
+If cancer cells are seen at the edges of the sample, another layer of skin is removed and examined.
+This is repeated until the skin samples are free of cancer cells.
 This process is slow, often taking several hours, but it allows more normal skin near the tumor to be saved.

 Lymph node dissection